 The Bylaws of the UTSU serve as the most important of the UTSU’s four governing documents, setting the base parameters to which the UTSU must operate within.
 The Bylaws set out definitions for who can be a member of the UTSU, how the Board of Directors is structured, how the UTSU’s general operations should be carried out, and more.

 The Bylaws also define the other governing documents of the UTSU and how they are to be amended.
 These documents can be found below.
-Any changes to the UTSU’s Bylaws must be confirmed by a meeting of the members, usually in the form of an Annual General Meeting.
+Any changes to the UTSU’s Bylaws must be confirmed by a meeting of the members, usually in the form of a General Meeting.

 Letters Patent (Articles of Incorporation)